 Self-service ice cream is available for free on the pool decks of every Disney ship.

 Why not make your own float with the free soda and ice cream?

 50. Didn’t Finish That Bottle of Wine?

-51. Breakfast and Lunch is Not Just A Buffet
+51. Breakfast and Lunch are Not Just A Buffet

 53. Breakfast is with Character

-There are some items which are not on the menu, but which are available from room service.
+There are some items that are not on the menu but are available from room service.

 56. Breakfast in Bed is On The House